elias-afridi/elias-afridi/README.md

-<h1 align="center">Hi 👋, It's Elias Ali Afridi</h1>
+### Hi there 👋, It's Elias Ali Afridi
+#### Backend Developer
-<h3 align="center">Passionate developer with a hunger for solving problems and building robust, scalable web applications.
-I enjoy working on challenging projects that help me grow and advance with technology.</h3>
+Passionate developer with a hunger for solving problems and building robust, scalable web applications.
+I enjoy working on challenging projects that help me grow and advance with technology.

+Skills: Python/ Django / Git / Postman

-- 🔭 I’m currently working on **a Django Project**
+- 🔭 I’m currently working on a Django Project.

-- 🌱 I’m currently learning **Django**
+- 🌱 I’m currently learning Django

-- 👯 I’m looking to collaborate on **Django**
+- 👯 I’m looking to collaborate on Django.

-- 💬 Ask me about **Backend Development**
+- 💬 Ask me about Backend Development.
+- 📫 How to reach me: Email, Skype, Facebook

 <h3 align="left">Connect with me:</h3>
 <p align="left">